forensic-architecture/devops/README.md

 ## Dependencies

-The main dependencies at this time are Python and Ansible.
+The main dependencies at this time are Python, Ansible, and Terraform.

 ### Python and Pip set up